South Carolina Court Records

 - A certified copy of the birth certificate

-Who can obtain Marriage Records in South Carolina?
+Who Can Obtain Marriage Records in South Carolina?

 Anyone can obtain marriage records in South Carolina by submitting a request to the custodian.
 However, certified copies of a marriage certificate can only be obtained by eligible parties.
 Record seekers are only entitled to obtain certified copies if they are: